microsoft/z3guide/website/docs/07 - Programming Z3/01 - guide/02 - basics.md

 ```

 The command `Solver()` creates a general purpose solver.
 Constraints can be added using the method `add`.
-We say the constraints have been <b>asserted</b> in the solver.
+We say the constraints have been **asserted** in the solver.
 The method `check()` solves the asserted constraints.
 The result is `sat` (satisfiable) if a solution was found.
 The result is `unsat` (unsatisfiable) if
 no solution exists.
-We may also say the system of asserted constraints is <b>infeasible</b>.
+We may also say the system of asserted constraints is **infeasible**.
 Finally, a solver may fail
 to solve a system of constraints and `unknown` is returned.